Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Discussion

-Previous lens finding efforts have not focused on edge-on discs, mostly because the number previously known was very small: the Sloan Wide Field Camera Edge-on Latetype Lens Survey (SWELLS) found 16 grade A and 1 grade B strong lensing disc galaxies \citep{treu11}, while a search within UNIONS found four grade A and 36 grade B edge-on disc lenses \citep{javieredgeons}.
+Previous lens finding efforts have in most part not focused on edge-on discs, largely because the number previously known was very small: the Sloan Wide Field Camera Edge-on Latetype Lens Survey (SWELLS) found 16 grade A and one grade B strong lensing disc galaxies \citep{treu11}, while the first instance of a CNN being trained specifically on these systems found four grade A and 20 grade B edge-on lenses within UNIONS \citep{javieredgeon2}.
 However, edge-on disc lenses are particularly good probes of dark matter, being able to examine properties such as the mass density profile slope and axial ratio of the dark matter halo \citep{treu11}, and the number density of edge-on disc lenses alone is able to distinguish between theories of dark matter and modified gravity \citep{harvey24}.
 Since disc galaxies have to be much more massive than average to act as strong gravitational lenses, disc lenses provide a probe of a rare population of galaxies \citep{tortora2019}.
 Other more complex lensing configurations such as Einstein zig-zags (theorised by \citealt{collettbacon} and first observed by \citealt{zigzag}) are also likely to exist within the data that \Euclid collects, and it therefore may be required for us to include such rarer lensing configurations in our training sets in the future.